-United States federal income tax reform could materially adversely affect our financial condition.
+Changes in tax laws could materially adversely affect our financial condition.

 Legislation or other changes in United States and international tax laws could increase our tax liability and adversely affect after-tax profitability.
-For example, the United States recently enacted the Inflation Reduction Act, which implemented a number of changes, including a 1% excise tax on stock buybacks and an alternative minimum tax on adjusted financial statement income.
+For example, beginning in 2022, the legislation commonly known as the Tax Cuts and Jobs Act of 2017, or the Tax Act, requires U.S. research and experimental expenditures to be capitalized and amortized ratably over a five-year period.
+Any such expenditures attributable to research conducted outside of the United States must be capitalized and amortized over a 15-year period.
+Further, the United States recently enacted the Inflation Reduction Act, which implemented a number of changes, including a 1% excise tax on stock buybacks and an alternative minimum tax on adjusted financial statement income.
 Such enacted and other proposed changes, as well as regulations and legal decisions interpreting and applying these changes, may have significant impacts on our effective tax rate, cash tax expenses and net deferred tax assets in future periods.